eemila/Hello-world/README.md

 * JavaScript

 ## Status
+* El.Papriko: _in progress_ - media queries to be added
+* Cars: _in progress_ - media queries to be added
+* Yellow: _in progress_ - media queries to be added
-Project is: _in progress_ - media queries to be added.
+* Malina: _in progress_ - media queries to be added, map with marker to be added

 ## Inspiration
-All projects are based on ready layouts received during my programming course or found on the Internet.
+All projects are based on ready layouts received during my programming course.